Gradiant/witdom-core-broker/README.md

 $ docker-compose -f docker-compose-workflow-test.yml down
 ```

-We also provide the script `workflow_test_https.sh` that runs the same test but internally uses HTTP.
-It also first obtains a token from the IAM and uses it in all the requests to the Broker.
-To run this script first it is necessary to edit the file `env/common.env` and change `PROTOCOL` to `https`.
+We also provide the script `workflow_test_https.sh` that runs the same tests but internally uses HTTPS.
+It also obtains a token from the IAM first and uses it in all the requests to the Broker.
+To run this script it is necessary to edit the file `env/common.env` first and change `PROTOCOL` to `https`.
 It is also necessary to change the port used to connect to the dummy services by editing the files `env/td.env` and `env/ud.env` and changing the port of services `po`, `trusted-service` and `untrusted-service` from `8080` to `8443`.